LizulDev/defeat_win_challenge/README.md

 ## OBJECTIVE ✔

-### Create a function that receives as a parameter the number of victories and losses of a player,
-After that, return the result to a variable, the ranked score must be done through the calculation (victories - defeats)
+### Create a function that receives as a parameter the number of victories and losses of a player, after that, return the result to a variable, the ranked score must be done through the calculation (victories - defeats).

   - If victories are less than 10 = Iron
   - If victories are between 11 and 20 = Bronze